hphelion/documentation/cloudos/supportmatrix.md

 * [Software Requirements](#software-requirements)

-<p style="color: red; font-weight: bold; padding: 4px 4px 4px 4px; border: 1px dotted;"> Internal note: Getting updated info from Mike Cudahy between Dec 9-12. </p>

 ## Server Infrastructure

-For the performance and stability of your HP Cloud OS environment, it is important to meet the minimum recommendations for memory, processors, and disk space for each of the components in the table below.
+For the performance and stability of the HP Cloud OS environment, it is very important to meet the minimum recommendations for memory, processors, and disk space for each of the components in the table below.

-Before you install Cloud OS, please refer to the appropriate platform support matrix for each component product.
+Before installation, please reference the appropriate platform support matrix for each component product.

 ### Prerequisites

-Ubuntu Server 12.04 LTS installation media.
+Ubuntu Server 12.04 LTS installation media + security updates.

 ### Minimum Recommendations